gauravruhela07/Support-Vector-Machine-Using-SMO/README.md

 ### Prerequisites

-Before clone this repository, you must have matlab installed on your system.
+Before cloning this repository, you must have matlab installed on your system.